nyu-ossd-s18/jf2902-weekly/about.md

 ### More Information

-I'm Chinese-Indonesian (Chinese ancestors, born and raised in Indonesia), and this is my fourth year living in New York City.
+I'm Chinese-Indonesian (Chinese ancestors, born and raised in Indonesia), and this is my fourth year living in New York City. \s\s
 My hobbies include listening to a wide range of music, eating many kinds of food and petting cats.